 General Program Requirements

-You may qualify if you’re a landowner, tenant, or sharecropper who shares in the risk of producing an eligible crop.
-You must be entitled to an ownership share of that crop.
-To qualify per the Agricultural Act of 2014, your average adjusted gross income (AGI) limitation cannot exceed $900,000.
+You may qualify if you're a landowner, tenant, or sharecropper who shares in the risk of producing an eligible crop.
+You must have an ownership share of that crop and your average adjusted gross income (AGI) cannot exceed $900,000.
 Other terms and conditions also apply.

-Your crops must be commercially produced, agricultural commodities for which crop insurance is not available.
+Your crops must be commercially produced, agricultural commodities for which crop insurance is not available in the applicable county.